awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-authenticate-users.md

 1. The load balancer creates the authentication session cookie and sends it to the client so that the client's user agent can send the cookie to the load balancer when making requests\.
 Because most browsers limit a cookie to 4K in size, the load balancer shards a cookie that is greater than 4K in size into multiple cookies\.
 If the total size of the user claims and access token received from the IdP is greater than 11K bytes in size, the load balancer returns an HTTP 500 error to the client and increments the `ELBAuthUserClaimsSizeExceeded` metric\.

 1. The load balancer sends the user claims to the target in HTTP headers\.
-For more information, see [User Claims Encoding and Signature Verification](#user-claims-encoding)\.
+For more information, see [User claims encoding and signature verification](#user-claims-encoding)\.

 1. If the IdP provides a valid refresh token in the ID token, the load balancer saves the refresh token and uses it to refresh the user claims each time the access token expires, until the session times out or the IdP refresh fails\.
 If the user logs out, the refresh fails and the load balancer redirects the user to the IdP authorization endpoint\.
 This enables the load balancer to drop sessions after the user logs out\.
-For more information, see [Authentication Logout and Session Timeout](#authentication-logout-timeout)\.
+For more information, see [Authentication logout and session timeout](#authentication-logout-timeout)\.

-## User Claims Encoding and Signature Verification<a name="user-claims-encoding"></a>
+## User claims encoding and signature verification<a name="user-claims-encoding"></a>

 After your load balancer authenticates a user successfully, it sends the user claims received from the IdP to the target\.
 The load balancer signs the user claim so that applications can verify the signature and verify that the claims were sent by the load balancer\.